 To find the right course for you, check out our guide to the Fargo-Moorhead golf courses.

-Grab a lunch to-go from Brew Bird and bring it Viking Ship Park to enjoy.
-Brew Bird has a fully gluten-free menu of fried chicken place, get a chicken sandwich, or grilled chicken tenders with a side of pimento mac and cheese or rainbow slaw.
+Stop by Brew Bird and enjoy yourself on their patio.
+Brew Bird has a fully gluten-free menu of fried chicken, get a chicken sandwich, or grilled chicken tenders with a side of pimento mac and cheese or rainbow slaw.